readyready15728/misc/awakemud-notes.md

 * A nameless Johnson on the second floor of Espanoza Complex offers work (for less experienced runners).
 * Kahiri Osato in the Murdered Mime in Renton offers work.
+* When Osato sends you to Novatech to wipe out the assassins, start in the men's bathroom on the ground floor, then go into the vent.
+The first one will be right in there, and should be shot.
 * Mister Zaibatsu at the Rubber Suit in Everett offers work (for less experienced runners), as does Mister Keiretsu (minimum reputation 500).
 * Alan Tsukamoto at Yoshi's Trideoke and Sushi Bar (SE Seattle) offers work.